-This initiative will produce a publicly available guide including steps, indicators, and methods to account for the stacked water and carbon benefits of NBS for watersheds, as well as identifying wider environmental, social, and economic co-benefits.
+This project will produce a guide including steps, indicators, and methods to account for the multiple stacked benefits of NBS for watersheds, as well as identifying wider co-benefits.

 By promoting the quantification of stacked benefits of NBS, this method can help to:

-This method will be most useful for companies interested in responding proactively to shared sustainability challenges, as well as companies that are implementing or considering investing in NBS and would like to estimate and demonstrate the potential benefits of NBS interventions.
+The primary audience of the guide, method and tool is expected to be private sector decision makers (e.g. corporate sustainability practitioners, water stewardship teams, financial officers) involved in the implementation and evaluation of NBS interventions.
+Specifically, the guide, method and tool will be most useful for companies interested in responding proactively to shared sustainability challenges, as well as companies that are implementing or considering investing in NBS and would like to estimate and demonstrate the potential benefits of NBS interventions.

 This initiative has three phases starting in Q1 of 2020 and ending in early 2021.

-- Phase 1: Develop a landscape assessment using stakeholder interviews and desktop research to evaluate existing tools, resources, and case studies that account for the benefits of NBS.
+- Phase 1: Develop a landscape assessment using stakeholder interviews and desktop research to evaluate existing tools, resources, and case studies that evaluate, measure, and demonstrate the value of NBS benefits.

-- Phase 2: Develop a draft method building on existing tools and resources while considering spatial and temporal parameters, and adaptive governance paradigms to ensure the sustainability of NBS.
+- Phase 2: Develop a draft guide and method building on existing tools and resources while considering spatial and temporal parameters, and adaptive governance paradigms to ensure the sustainability of NBS.

-- Phase 3: Collect feedback from stakeholders in order to refine the method.
-The goal beyond Phase 3 is to test the method, explore valuing NBS benefits across different geographic contexts, and explore developing an associated tool for NBS implementers.
+- Phase 3: Collect feedback from stakeholders in order to refine the guide and method.
+The goal beyond Phase 3 is to test the method, explore valuing NBS benefits across different geographic contexts, and develop an associated tool for NBS implementers.